Philip Wilson, CHRP, SHRP (Chair of the Board)

 Karen Stone, SHRP

-Karen Stone is Vice President, Human Resources and Organizational Development at St. Joseph's Health Care in London where she oversees a portfolio encompassing human resources, organizational development & learning and occupational health and safety.
-She provides services to over 5,500 employees and is a member of the executive senior team with specific accountability for strategic human resource planning and maintaining a special interest in leadership development of health care professionals.
+Karen Stone is Vice President, Human Resources and Facilities Redevelopment for St. Joseph's Health Care London, a major patient care, teaching and research centre with a distinguished legacy of service to London, Southwestern Ontario and the veterans of Canada, dating back more than 140 years.
+She supports a portfolio encompassing human resources, organizational development & learning and occupational health and safety as well as facilities planning and engineering.
+Providing services to over 4,500 employees, she is a member of the executive team with specific accountability for strategic human resource planning and maintaining a special interest in leadership development of health care professionals.

 Melinda Sutcliffe, MBA, CHRP, CAHRI